ivankharitonov/hermes-docs/docs/admin/environments.md

 ## Outbound integrations in non-prod

 - **Email:** Prefer allow-listing or a mail sandbox.
-Avoid sending to real external recipients.
+Avoid sending to real external participants.
 - **SMS:** Use test numbers or a provider sandbox; confirm billing behavior in non-prod.
 - **Webhooks:** Send to **test endpoints** only.
 Rotate secrets before promotion to Production.